 - Consider changes to the labelling and packaging of chemicals and to using biocides, pesticides and hazardous chemicals.

 - You may also want to read the EU Readiness Notices on professional qualifications, services and posted workers, timber products, REACH, plant protection products, biocidal products, industrial products, emission standards, explosives for civil uses, fertilisers, and detergents.

 - Understand changes to your VAT obligations and what it means to trade as a business from a non-EU country with regard to VAT, and read specific guidance on VAT on goods.

 Useful resources to help businesses understand the implications of leaving the EU on employing and managing staff include:

 - Home Office guidance for EU, EEA and Swiss frontier workers who want to continue working in the UK

-Trade under EU rules will continue as normal until the transition period ends.
-A new trade agreement will lay down the final conditions for UK-EU trade in goods and services.
+The EU–UK Trade and Cooperation Agreement lays down the final conditions for UK-EU trade in goods and services.
 As part of the new commercial environment, a UKCA mark and UK REACH will be phased in.

 Business Climate Guidance Case Study: Derwent London

 How Derwent London targeted net zero emissions for managed buildings.

 Actions to help construction firms reduce their environmental impact.